Jets showing faith in QB Zach Wilson because they have no other choice

 — Jori Epstein (@JoriEpstein) September 12, 2023

 Wilson completed 57.5% of passes for 1,202 yards, four touchdowns and five interceptions during that stretch.
-The Jets arguably won five of six in spite of their quarterback, not because of him.
+Arguably, the Jets won five of six in spite of their quarterback — not because of him.

 wait for it… pic.twitter.com/YBki8Onpoi